Country club: United States and Canada

-Historically, many country clubs were "restricted" and refused to admit members of specific racial, ethnic or religious groups such as Jews and Catholics.
+Historically, many country clubs were "restricted" and refused to admit members of specific racial, ethnic or religious groups such as Jews, African Americans and Catholics.
 Beginning in the 1960s civil rights lawsuits forced clubs to drop exclusionary policies.
 In a 1990 landmark ruling at Shoal Creek Golf and Country Club, the PGA refused to hold tournaments at private clubs that practiced racial discrimination.
 This new regulation led to the admittance of black people at private clubs.
 The incident at Shoal Creek is comparable to the 1966 NCAA basketball tournament, which led to the end of racial discrimination in college basketball.

 The Philadelphia Cricket Club is the oldest organized country club in the United States devoted to playing games, while The Country Club in Brookline, Massachusetts is the oldest club devoted to golf.

 United Kingdom

-In the United Kingdom, many country clubs are simply golf clubs, and play a smaller role in their communities than American country clubs; gentlemen's clubs in Britain—many of which admit women while remaining socially exclusive—fill many roles of the United States' country clubs.
+In the United Kingdom, many country clubs are smaller than those in the USA though examples similar in size and scope to the American country club also exist.
+Gentlemen's clubs in Britain—many of which admit women while remaining socially exclusive—fill many roles of the United States' country clubs.